Why are we recording the current state of our freshwaters?

 For cyanobacteria, LAWA requires:

-Several attributes (indicators) have multiple band definitions in the NPS-FM 2020, referring to different statistics calculated from the set of monthly data, such as the median or maximum.
-The overall attribute band for such indicators is the worst of those based on the different statistics of the attribute data.
-For example, if the chlorophyll a median result was qualified as an A band and the maximum result as a B band, the site is assigned the B attribute band for chlorophyll a, and this B is displayed on LAWA.
+Several attributes (indicators) in the NPS-FM 2020 include multiple statistics calculated from the set of monthly data, such as the median or maximum.
+The overall attribute band for such indicators is determined as the worst of those calculated from on the different statistics of the attribute data.
+For example, if the chlorophyll a median result qualified as an A band and the maximum result as a B band, then the site is assigned the B attribute band for chlorophyll a, and this B is displayed on LAWA.

 An example of the descriptions for an attribute state (chlorophyll a for Lakes) is given below: